eric-wood/eric-wood.github.com/_posts/2012-10-27-my-toolchain.md

 I use the [tomorrow-night-eighties](https://github.com/chriskempson/tomorrow-theme) iTerm2 colorscheme to match my Vim colorscheme.

+Although it doesn't happen as often anymore, when I find myself working remotely I like to use tmux.
+Right now I have it set up fairly similar to screen, since it feels more natural that way and there's less confusion when I'm forced to use screen instead.

 #### Zsh

 Recently I made the switch from bash to zsh.
 The reason?
 I had heard that zsh a Vi mode that *doesn't* suck.
 I tried using Vi mode with bash for a while, but there was no way to figure out what state I was in.
 Zsh, however, lets you change the prompt accordingly.